RusoDotExe/UniPortfolio/StreetLights_IOT/README.md

-# Street lght IoT project
+# Street light Detection IoT project (S4/Smart industry)
 ## Summary
 This project is project aims to create tech that will record GPS and light data and then save it to SD card.
 Then the data from the SD card will be imported to a Node-Red flow that will show it and compare it to the [Eindhoven Open Data: Street Lights](https://data.eindhoven.nl/explore/dataset/data-openbare-verlichting/information/?disjunctive.straatnaam_identificatie_mast&disjunctive.stadsdeel&disjunctive.wijk&disjunctive.buurt&disjunctive.straatnaam&disjunctive.identificatie&disjunctive.eigenaar&disjunctive.type_lamp&disjunctive.kleur_lamp&disjunctive.wattage_lamp&disjunctive.lumen_lamp&disjunctive.ra_waarde_lamp&disjunctive.schakelschema_lamp&disjunctive.type_armatuur)